Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 For guidelines on how to make a mask at home, visit their website here.

-It varies by individual but in general an individual can return to normal activities if it has been at least 10 days since the symptoms started, and the individual has been symptom free for at least 3 days and fever free for at least 3 days without the use of fever-reducing medication.
+It varies by individual but in general an individual can return to normal activities if it has been at least 10 days since the symptoms started, symptoms have improved, and the individual has been fever free for at least 24 hours without the use of fever-reducing medication.

 If you have tested positive, but have experienced no symptoms, you can return to activities 10 days following the date of your test.